 Total Sales by Location

-Make sure to look at your sales by region too.
-This sales metric can help you identify whether a specific demographic is shopping at your store or choosing your services over another.
-This information will help you decide where and how to place advertisements as well as identify potential areas for expansion or relocation.
-If 80% of your customers come from a neighboring town, you may want to consider opening a second location there or targeting some of your ads to people who live in that area.
+Make sure to look at your sales by region, too.
+This sales metric can help you identify whether you are attracting a certain demographic to your store or website.
+It can then inform your marketing strategy, such as what kind of advertisements to make and where to place them.
+This information can also help you identify potential areas for expansion or relocation.
+For instance, if 80% of your customers come from a neighboring town, you may want to consider opening a second location there or targeting some of your ads to people who live in that area.

 11. Lead Conversion Rate

 Lead Conversion Rate = [(Number of Converted Leads / Total Number of Leads) x 100]

 Lead Conversion Rate is the percentage of your customers who complete a specific action.
 The exact activity depends on your definition of conversion.
 For some companies, conversion can be the number of people who sign up for a newsletter while for others, it might be when a lead becomes a paying customer.
 In fact, most businesses will have different conversions for different stages of a sales funnel.
 Ideally, you could calculate conversion rates for each stage to see where improvements could be made.

 Example: Ten people out of 100 who visit your website download your free e-book, so your lead conversion rate is 10%.